Comic-Con International 2015 Souvenir Book Call for Submissions

 HOW TO SUBMIT

-We’re looking for quality articles and art submissions for the 2014 Souvenir Book.
+We’re looking for quality articles and art submissions for the 2015 Souvenir Book.
+All submissions MUST pertain to our anniversary celebrations.
+We are not able to except art and articles about anything else.

 Please note that due to space limitations, not all submissions can be featured in the book.
 Submitting an article or a piece of art is not a guarantee that it will be used.